Sharif-University-ESRLab/fall2024-embeddedml-benchmark/Readme.md

     src="https://github.com/user-attachments/assets/71506042-5d7a-4927-abd1-a2a34936bc99">
 </div>

-With the aid of the TFlite converter, we were able to reduce the size of the model to one-fourth of the initial size or, in other words, 162 MB, but this is beyond our limitation of the embedding system, so we developed an LSTM architecture in its place.
+With the aid of the TFlite converter, we were able to reduce the size of the model to one-fourth of the initial size or, in other words, 162 MB, but this is beyond our limitation of the embedded system, so we developed an LSTM architecture in its place.

 #### LSTM Model to Detect Emotion